Doug Steinhardt: Early life and education

 Steinhardt was born in Belvidere, New Jersey and received his undergraduate degree in history from Gettysburg College in 1991.
 He was also a four-year member of the Gettysburg NCAA Division III football team, as well as a brother of the Phi Delta Theta fraternity.
 After completing his undergraduate studies he enrolled in Widener University Commonwealth Law School where he earned his J.D. in 1994.
 During law school he served as the associate editor of the Law Review.

 Career

 After law school, Steinhardt returned to New Jersey to begin his law career in his father's law office in Belvidere, New Jersey.
 In 2005, he helped form the Law Firm of Florio Perrucci Steinhardt & Fader, LLC, by becoming the third named partner in the law firm that is headed by former New Jersey Governor James Florio.

 In 2015, Steinhardt was inducted into the Warren County, New Jersey Hall of Fame, joining his mother Therese, a nurse and nurse educator, who was inducted in 2013.

+In August 2026, Steinhardt began teaching at Widener University Commonwealth Law School, his alma mater, as an adjunct professor of law, teaching Law, Power, & Government.